IGHS

 3rd prize: $ 100.00

-In honor of German-American Day (October 6), the Indiana German Heritage Society is sponsoring an essay contest for Indiana college students.
+In honor of German-American Day on October 6th, the Indiana German Heritage Society is sponsoring an essay contest for Indiana college students.
 Participants do not have to be currently enrolled in a German class to be eligible.
 However, they should be able to write a brief biographical statement in German.
-Contest winners will be invited to share their findings with the IGHS organization at one of their monthly Stammtisch meetings and/or by publishing their essay in the quarterly newsletter.
+Winning essays will be published in the quarterly IGHS newsletter.

 Evaluation of Personal Statement (in German): Content, details, grammar and vocabulary.